You have 0 shipments in your cart

 Avoid satchels for fragile, sharp-edged, or oddly shaped items.
 They’re better suited for lightweight, flexible items like apparel.
 For anything else, a box is your safest bet.

 If you use branded packaging as part of your customer experience strategy, make sure it still meets durability and sizing standards.
-Stylish doesn’t matter if it doesn’t hold up in transit.
+Stylish doesn't matter if it doesn't hold up in transit.
+For a full list of packaging best practices, check out our parcel packing dos and don’ts.

 Measure Your Parcels Accurately

-Measuring accurately isn’t just about fitting your products in the right box, it directly affects how much you’ll pay in shipping fees.
+Measuring accurately isn’t just about fitting your products in the right box.
+It directly affects how much you’ll pay in shipping fees.

 Avoid Common Packing Mistakes That Cost You